Football Words, Phrases, Slang & Terminology Explained

 Mickey Mouse Cup

-This football phrase is used in a derogatory context, often used to describe a tournament or competition that is deemed less important than others, especially if the financial reward for a cup is considerably lower than it is for others.
+This football phrase is used in a derogatory context, often used to describe a tournament or competition deemed less important than others, especially if the financial reward for a cup is considerably lower than it is for others.

 Off the Woodwork